Visual Arts Orientation Diagrams (SODAVI)

 This is why in each region, the Regional Cultural Affairs Directorates have been asked to accompany or initiate the implementation of Visual Arts Orientation Schemes (SODAVI) in coordination with professional actors in the visual arts and local authorities, in order to build shared diagnostics that will lead to coordinated actions.
 If each SODAVI leads to different observations and recommendations depending on the territory and the actors gathered, The common challenge is to think about mechanisms focused on the professional life of artists and creators as actors of artistic and cultural value, but also economic, territories.

 SODAVI is a tool for the joint construction of public policies in favour of the visual arts, serving professional actors of the visual arts and audiences.
 It is broken down according to territorial specificities.
 Its objective is to establish a diagnosis of the existing situation and possible shortcomings, but also to identify and federate the work of all the actors in a process of non hierarchical consultation.
 It should make it possible to place the promotion and development of the visual arts in the long term and in consultation by identifying priority work themes.

-SODAVI’s main objective is to promote the implementation of sectoral strategies that answer two main questions: how do creators live and work in this territory?
+SODAVI’s main objective is to promote the implementation of a sector strategy that answers two main questions: how do creators live and work in this territory?
 How do they meet audiences?

 SODAVI wants to bring together and work together:

 - subsidized structures and networks for the dissemination and contemporary creation of visual arts;

 - national and territorial art and design schools, as well as professional arts training and craft training organizations;

 - intermediate sites often unsubsidised (small rural cultural centres and non diploma art schools);